Social work: Clinical social work

 Clinical social work sees itself as a service to people who are struggling to lead a dignified life and often fail to do so because of obstacles of a social and institutional nature.

-The program is run in cooperation with the Alice Salomon University of Applied Sciences Berlin.
-Based on many years of experience and internationally recognized qualified teaching staff, this cooperation results in joint expertise, which is expressed in a qualified Master’s programme.
-This provides access to extensive knowledge resources and scientifically sound qualifications.
+The course is run in cooperation with the Alice Salomon University of Applied Sciences Berlin.
+Thanks to many years of experience and internationally recognized teaching staff, the cooperation has resulted in joint expertise, which is expressed in a qualified Master's programme.
+This gives students access to extensive knowledge resources and scientifically sound qualifications.

 What we value